Greenwich 28-inch refractor: History

 The observatory sits amidst Greenwich Park in London, England.

 The observer's end of the telescope, showing various eyepieces.

 A 28-inch aperture refractor was ordered from the telescope maker Grubb in 1885.
 It was installed by 1893 in the Great Equatorial building.

 The 28-inch telescope was installed on the same mounting as an older 12.8 inch aperture refractor at the same location.
 The 12.8 inch was moved to be a guide telescope for the Thompson 26-inch refractor.
 The mounting dates to the 1850s.
 The mounting is an English equatorial mount built by Ransomes and Sims, and Williams Sims.

 The dome's overall design dates to 1892 but the current dome is made of fibreglass and dates to 1971, after the original made of iron and papier-mâché was in need of refurbishment when the telescope was moved back to Greenwich in the 1970s.

 The telescope is reported to have a resolving power of 0.16 arcseconds.

 The telescope's objective lens was removed during the Second World War for safekeeping, and then put back after that conflict was over.

-The 28-inch was moved to Herstmonceux in 1947, and operated there between 1957-1970, but was moved back to Greenwich in 1971.
+The 28-inch was moved to Herstmonceux in 1947, and operated there between 1957 and 1970, but was moved back to Greenwich in 1971.
 The return of the 28-inch refractor in 1971 to the Greenwich Observatory site was featured in an episode of the British television show The Sky at Night.